emu-russia/pureikyubu/SRC/Dolwin/Readme.md

 This component is used to control host emulation (GameCube).

-You can assume that the "Loaded" state is equivalent to the fact that the GameCube is on (powered), and the "Runing" state is equivalent to the main Gekko clock is running.
+You can assume that the "Loaded" state is equivalent to the fact that the GameCube is on (powered), and the "Running" state is equivalent to the main Gekko clock is running.

 The architecture of the emulator is designed in such a way that the running Gekko thread is the main driving force of the emulator.
 All other emulation threads are based on the Gekko emulated timer (Time Base Register).